M-Zuber/Donzel/README.md

 The purpose of this api is to provide an abstract layer over the metadata of any set of repositories that a maintainer might be responsible for.
 From ensuring labels have a consistent color scheme across a set of repositories, to making sure all licensing issues are dealt with, and over to proritizing issues across repositories.

 Think if such a tool would even be able to manage to do all this not just across repostories and organizations, but also across hosting sites?
-Thanks to all the hard work done in https://github.com/librariesio/ by @teabass and @benjam and all the contributors in the many ways that they have given to the project, we can make this a reality.
+Thanks to all the hard work done in https://github.com/librariesio/ by Andrew Nesbitt and @benjam and all the contributors in the many ways that they have given to the project, we can make this a reality.

 ## Vision
 To provide an api that can be the backbone for consuming/acting on the data in any way the maintainer might choose.